mwebb387/nvim-config-bistro/README.md

 #### as-mode!

-The `as-mode!` method sets the current config as a mutually exclusive configuration based on the parameters passed to the recipe
+The `as-mode!` method sets the current configuration as a mutually exclusive configuration based on the parameters passed to the recipe

 ```fennel
 ; Main configuration